Yubico/webauthn-recovery-extension/README.md

 CTAP2_ERR_XXX represents some not yet specified error code.

+ 1. Perform user verification and a test of user presence.
+If either fails, return CTAP2_ERR_XXX.

  1. If the authenticator has no storage space available to import a recovery seed, return CTAP2_ERR_XXX.